TheRobBrennan/explore-python-neo4j-graph-data-science/README.md

 Please follow the guide at [https://neo4j.com/developer/neo4j-desktop/](https://neo4j.com/developer/neo4j-desktop/) if you are just getting started with [Neo4j Desktop](https://neo4j.com/download/).

+TL;DR Already comfortable with having an empty graph database set up?
+Simply update `config.py` with your credentials and run the desired script(s):

+- Load data into your graph database - [load-csv-data-into-neo4j.py](./load-csv-data-into-neo4j.py)
+  - Configure Neo4j so that you can import files
+  - Specify the full path for importing files
+- Create a graph projection using Neo4j Graph Data Science - [create-a-neo4j-gds-graph-projection-from-the-railway-knowledge-graph.py](./create-a-neo4j-gds-graph-projection-from-the-railway-knowledge-graph.py)
+  - Find the shortest path between two stations - [find-the-shortest-path-between-two-stations.py](./find-the-shortest-path-between-two-stations.py)
+  - Determine the most critical station in the graph - [determine-the-most-critical-station-in-the-railway-knowledge-graph.py](./determine-the-most-critical-station-in-the-railway-knowledge-graph.py)
+  - Compute centrality scores for all Station nodes and write those scores back as a new `betweenness` property - [compute-centrality-scores-for-all-railway-stations-in-our-knowledge-graph.py](./compute-centrality-scores-for-all-railway-stations-in-our-knowledge-graph.py)

 ### Database configuration

 If you would like to follow along with this example, please make sure you following steps: